- About Us

 Population focused respiratory service framework

-It builds on the work previously undertaken by PCRS-UK to develop a series of care standards for GP practices as part of its Quality Award programme.
+It builds on the work previously undertaken by PCRS to develop a series of care standards for GP practices as part of its Quality Award programme.
 With the rise of integrated care systems and general practice at scale, commissioners and service development managers tell us they are keen to improve care and reduce variability but needed a starting point.

 Service development and improvement